OWASP/www-project-cyber-controls-matrix/tab_faq.md

   - "Cyber" because it represents both IT and Cybersecurity.
 While it is a common buzzword, "cyber" is a single word that represents both.
   - "Controls" because these are the individual, measurable items within a control set / framework.
   - "Matrix" because the output is a mapping table between every Control and every other Control.
 Even though arriving at that table requires a specific process, we did not want any distraction from that output by calling it (yet another) a Framework or Methodology.
   - Apologies to the CSA Cloud Controls Matrix (CSA CCM).
-We tried to avoid using CCM.
+We tried to avoid using "CCM" in our acronym.
 We really did.
 At least we're OCCM.

 ### Don't see your question answered here or elsewhere on the website?
 **[Click here to email us about it.](mailto:occm@cybercontrolsmatrix.com?subject=OCCM Website FAQ)**